codestergit/SweetAlert-iOS/README.md

 ==============

 Beautiful Animated custom Alert View inspired from javascript library [SweetAlert](http://tristanedwards.me/sweetalert).
-Written in Swift this AlertView can be used in Swift and Objective-C projects.
-SweetAlertView provides live experience to user actions.It can be used in place of `UIAlertView` and `UIAlertController`
+Written in Swift this SweetAlertView can be used in Swift and Objective-C projects.
+SweetAlertView provides live intutive experience to user actions.It can be used in place of `UIAlertView` and `UIAlertController`

 ###ScreenShots
 ![SweetAlert](https://github.com/codestergit/SweetAlert-iOS/blob/master/SweetAlertiOS.gif)